 This prompt sets the stage for you to discuss just about any topic!
 As you select your favorite quotation, consider what it reveals about your values and how you look at the world.
 Consider how/why the quotation sparked you to think about the particular event or experience and how in turn, that influenced you in identifying your values.
 How does this new self-knowledge impact the way you engage the world around you?
 This response hones in on the process of critical thinking and evaluation.
 It allows you to discuss your identity and perspectives and asks you to articulate how you approach the world around you.
 It tells the admissions committee more about who you are and what is important to you.
 Remember to discuss how your values and world perspective make Princeton a place where you will flourish.

-For Engineering Majors: If you are interested in pursuing a Bachelor of Science in Engineering degree, please write a 300-500 word essay describing why you are interested in studying engineering, any experiences in or exposure to engineering you have had and how you think the programs in engineering offered at Princeton suit your particular interests.
+If you are interested in pursuing a Bachelor of Science in Engineering degree, please write a 300-500 word essay describing why you are interested in studying engineering, any experiences in or exposure to engineering you have had and how you think the programs in engineering offered at Princeton suit your particular interests.
+(Required for Engineering Majors)

 This is your opportunity to demonstrate your fit for the Engineering program at Princeton.
 Make sure to do your research and convey your enthusiasm for the field of engineering!
 Based on your experience and exposure to engineering thus far, why is this particular program such a great fit for you?
 Be specific, how will the overall educational experience support you to achieve your career goals?
 What opportunities might be available to you?
 How might you engage with this particular academic community?
 Consider the impact of: the curriculum, instructors, research opportunities, alumni network, benefits of the physical space (on campus and within the community at large), peers, and anything else that makes Engineering at Princeton the best program for you!

 It is no surprise that Princeton has a highly competitive and impressive applicant pool.
-It received 31,056 undergraduate applications for the class of 2021.
-Only 1,991, or 6.4%, were offered admission and more than 90% ranked in the top 10% of their high school class.
-Add to that, average SAT scores of 720 in evidence based reading and writing, 740 in math, and an average ACT score of 33 and you get a better sense of the level of competition.
+It received 35,370 undergraduate applications for the class of 2022.
+Only 1941, or 5.5%, were offered admission and more than 90% ranked in the top 10% of their high school class.
+Add to that, average SAT scores well above 1400, and an average ACT score of 33 and you get a better sense of the level of competition.
 However, keep in mind Princeton is committed to a holistic approach to the admissions process.
 This means they use your essay responses to round out the picture of you as a prospective student.
 The supplemental essays are your chance to share critical information about yourself.
 There is no magic formula to gain admission to this prestigious Ivy League school.
 As you survey the numbers, it is clear that you must use your essays as an opportunity to differentiate yourself from your peers and to demonstrate that you belong at Princeton!

 If you’re applying to Princeton University, you already know you’re up against tight competition.
 Don’t be overwhelmed.
 Get the guidance of an experienced admissions specialist who will help you stand out from the highly competitive applicant pool so you can apply with confidence, and get accepted!
 Click here to get started!